Leila Benali: Professional career

 She also led a study entitled "Thirst for Growth" on long-term gas and electricity trends in the MENA region.

-In 2013, her career made another turning point when she joined the Saudi oil giant, Saudi Aramco.
+In 2013, she joined the Saudi oil giant, Saudi Aramco.
 Her role there included several public policies, strategic and investment files, such as energy price reform, international gas strategy, asset acquisitions, and preparations for the largest IPO in history.

-In 2018 Leila Benali joined APICORP, a financial institution grouping Arab oil-exporting countries specialized in energy, as Chief Economist.
+In 2018, Benali joined APICORP, a financial institution grouping Arab oil-exporting countries specialized in energy, as Chief Economist.
 She also led the bank's strategy and sustainability departments.
 Her expertise led her to be invited to join the Commission of Experts on Fossil Energies of the ONU.
 Additionally, she became part of the International Energy Forum, the world's largest energy organization, shortly before the September 2021 elections.

 Political career

 Leila Benali was one of the 35 members of the Special Commission on the Development Model (CSMD), tasked with proposing a New Development Model for Morocco in a very inclusive way.
 On 7 October 2021, King Mohammed VI of Morocco appointed her as the Minister of Energy Transition and Sustainable Development.
 She succeeds Aziz Rabbah.

 In her new role, she participated in COP26 in November 2021.

 In February 2022, she gave an extensive interview to the Moroccan magazine TelQuel about the reforms she is conducting.